 It’s why you still see signs in shops, You break it, you buy it.

 It’s why you run into boutiques with signs like the one above – then hear them complaining they can’t attract customers.

 It’s why you find many poor customer service excuses – the merchant thinks it’s all about them.

 Well, it is… in a way.

 Let's go back to the Guest House.
 Check out this post on TripAdvisor:

 Over 700 people found this review helpful.
 That means a significant number of those 763 people probably chose not to stay there.
 Numbers like that definitely affect how well you attract customers and your profitability.

 Online reviews aren’t really the issue.
 It is the words you use that matter.
 How you use welcoming or threatening words is up to you.
 Implying a threat is not the way to go.
 Customers can and will simply choose somewhere else to spend their money.

-For example, do you really think, if somehow the innkeepers traced a bad review back to a wedding party and then charged the bride $500, that Visa wouldn’t laugh and issue a chargeback immediately?
-Of course they would.
+For example, do you think that Visa wouldn't laugh and issue a chargeback immediately if the innkeepers traced a bad review back to a wedding party and then charged the bride $500?
+Of course, they would.

 Don’t make it about damage control.
-Your focus should always be about creating a better experience for the customer all around.
+Your focus should always be on creating a better experience for the customer all around.